I Can Do Nothing Alone

 I Can Do Nothing Alone is a studio album by American country singer-songwriter Bill Anderson.
 It was released in June 1967 on Decca Records and was produced by Owen Bradley.
 It was Anderson's seventh studio record and his first album to consist entirely of gospel music.
 Although the album did not produce any singles, it made peak positions on the Billboard country albums chart.

 Background and content

 Anderson was inspired to record the album after the passing of his grandfather in 1965.
 Anderson recalled sitting beside him at the hospital when his grandfather said to him, "You don't have to be a preacher to do good in this world.
 You can live the right kind of life and let other people know that you stand for the right kind of things and they will get the message."
 This inspired Anderson to compose the album's title track "I Can Do Nothing Alone".
 The album consisted of ten tracks, all of which were gospel songs.
-All of the tracks were cut at the Columbia Recording Studio in February 1967 under the guidance of Owen Bradley.
+All of the tracks were cut at the Columbia Recording Studios in February 1967 under the guidance of Owen Bradley.
 Among the songs recorded with Bradley included covers of traditional gospel songs.
 Songs featured included "Standing on the Promises", "Where He Leads Me" and "Blessed Assurance".